-At its November 2017 Board of Directors meeting, the Monroe County BDC Board approved the go ahead on the implementation of the Monroe County Link Plan.
+At the November 2017 Board of Directors' meeting, the Monroe County BDC Board approved the go ahead on the implementation of the Monroe County Link Plan.

 An organizational meeting, led by OHM Advisors Aaron Domini, brought together the original Management Team and the newly designated Team Captains.
-The kickoff meeting is scheduled for January 12, 2018, which will include all Team Captains and their selected Team members.
+The kickoff meeting took place January 12, 2018, which included all Team Captains and their selected Team Members.

 The Team Captains are as follows: